AmirAliAv/Persian-Telegram-WordCloud/README.md

 ```
 <br>

-- If you want to crawl the messages from only one account, fill in "target_identifier" with the account's phone number or ID.
+- If you want to crawl messages which are sent from only one account, fill in "target_identifier" with the account's phone number or ID.
 If the target is yourself, you can just write "me" instead of your identifier.
 <br>If you leave it empty, the messages from all senders will be crawled.

 ```json5